MicrosoftDocs/power-platform/power-platform/admin/manage-application-users.md

 ---
-title: "Manage application user from the Power Platform admin center  | MicrosoftDocs"
+title: "Manage application users in the Power Platform admin center  | MicrosoftDocs"
 description: How to manage application users from the Power Platform admin center
 author: paulliew
 ms.author: paulliew